New ebook! See why PIM software is always in fashion for apparel brands. Read the guide >

 Breaking the returns cycle

 Retailers have faced plenty of challenges throughout the pandemic, and the holiday season and the returns season will only add to them.
 It’s apparent that constant free shipping is beginning to take its toll, and retailers will soon be forced to begin increasing product cost or eliminate free shipping altogether.
-However, with some strategic thinking and the use of immersive (and PIM technology), retailers can begin to break the cycle of returns.
+However, with some strategic thinking and the use of immersive (and PIM retail technology), retailers can begin to break the cycle of returns.

 Want to learn more about how to reduce the impact of returns and what drives conversions online?
 Download the ebook, Turning browsers into buyers and find out what primary research showed about returns and much more.